1coderookie/KobraGoNeoInsights/docs/hardware/control_panel.md

 The control panel allows you to control the printer manually, so you don't necessarily need an additional computer connected to the printer running e.g. Octoprint (even though it's advisable to do so).
 You can e.g. initiate the bed leveling process, heat up the extruder, load and unload filament, adjust your z-offset or home one or all axes.
 The usage is pretty easy and self-explaining - you turn the knob to the desired icon of the menu or function and press it to enter the menu or initiate the function.
+You can also upload gcode files directly onto your microSD card and start printing them by choosing the file using the control knob.
+Besides that, you can also pause or stop a printing process.
 See your manual for further informations of the possible actions you can take.

-It also displays status informations like the current temperatures and the temperatures that should be reached due to a certain function or during the printing process.
+It also displays status informations like the current temperatures and the temperatures that should be reached due to a certain function or during the printing process (see picture above).
 However, it does *not* display a meshview after you proceeded the bed level function - if you'd like to see that, you'd have to use additional software like the beforementioned Octoprint.

 ## Error Messages